top of page

 What is Part B?

-Part B (Medical Insurance) helps cover services from doctors and other health care providers or Outpatient care.
+Part B (medical insurance) helps cover services from doctors and other health care providers; as well as, outpatient care.
 Part B can also assist in giving recipients access to Durable medical equipment, like wheelchairs, walkers, hospital beds, and other equipment.

 Part B has a monthly premium, and for covered services, you usually pay 20% of the Medicare-approved amount after you meet your deductible (often referred to as a coinsurance).
 It is also important to know that there is no year limit on what you pay out of pocket unless you have enrolled in Medicare Supplement Insurance or a Medicare Advantage plan.
 The Part B deductible applies, except for certain preventive services.